Buyer note: confirm assumptions before quoting

 - •PPAP package development aligned with your OEM requirements (AIAG, VDA, customer-specific)

-- •DFM review and cost optimization for new designs
+- •DFM review and quote-assumption review for new designs

 - •Sample production with full dimensional and material reports

-- •Engineering support in English for seamless communication
+- •Engineering support in English for coordinated communication

 Qiaoying Gu, Operations Director